MasterChef Turkey: Cast

-Season 4 (2020)
+Season 4 (2020-21)

-System in the Season 4
+System in season 4

 This season, unlike the previous season, the third qualifying stage called the 'final round' was introduced.

 At this stage, the 28 winners of the triple duel were divided into two groups and 8 people were determined for the main squad from each group.

 Successful contestants who failed to enter the main cast were included in the competition as reserve cast contestants.

 These contestants are: Sefa, Berker, Arem, Selin, Walison and Didem.